tmckayus/cuopt-examples/cuFOLIO_portfolio_optimization/README.md

 # cuFOLIO: GPU-Accelerated Portfolio Optimization

-cuFOLIO is an accelerated computing library designed to accelerate investment portfolio construction and management. cuFOLIO leverages NVIDIA's cutting-edge technologies including cuOpt, RAPIDS, and the HPC SDK to deliver substantial performance gains in portfolio optimization.
+cuFOLIO is a GPU-accelerated computing library designed to speed up investment portfolio construction and management. cuFOLIO leverages NVIDIA's cutting-edge cuOpt technology to deliver substantial performance gains in portfolio optimization.

-cuFOLIO is built to leverage and extend key components of the NVIDIA accelerated computing stack for financial optimization workflows.
-The components we integrated are illustrated below:
+Portfolio optimization is a key component of portfolio construction.
+The full workflow is illustrated below, and other NVIDIA libraries can be leveraged to accelerate the pre- and post-optimization steps.

 ![cuFOLIO](./images/cufolio.png)